kyma-project/istio/docs/user/tutorials/01-60-enable-nlb-load-balancer.md

-# Migrate From Using Elastic Load Balancer (ELB) to Network Load Balancer (NLB) for the Istio Module Running on AWS
+# Migrating From Using Elastic Load Balancer (ELB) to Network Load Balancer (NLB) for the Istio Module Running on AWS

 > [!WARNING]
 >